-- Identification of the allegations - Procedural steps taken from the receipt of the formal complaint through the determination of responsibility (including notification to the parties) - Interviews of the parties and witnesses - Site visits - How evidence was gathered - How the Decision-Making Hearing was held. - Findings of fact supporting the determination - Conclusions regarding the application of the University's Code of Conduct to the facts - A determination (A statement of, and rationale for), regarding responsibility for each allegation, including a determination regarding responsibility, including the decisionmakers' rationale for the result. - Any disciplinary sanctions the University imposes on the respondent,

-- Whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the complainant; and - Whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided to the complainant - The University's procedures and permissible bases for the complainant and respondent to appeal
+- Identification of the allegations - Procedural steps taken from the receipt of the complaint through the determination of responsibility (including notification to the parties) - Interviews of the parties and witnesses - Site visits - How evidence was gathered - How the Decision-Making Hearing was held. - Findings of fact supporting the determination - Conclusions regarding the application of the University's Code of Conduct to the facts - A determination (A statement of, and rationale for), regarding responsibility for each allegation, including a determination regarding responsibility, including the decision-makers' rationale for the result. - Any disciplinary sanctions the University imposes on the Respondent, - Whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided by the University to the Complainant; - Whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided to the Complainant; and - The University's procedures and permissible bases for the Complainant and Respondent to appeal.